-The proposed access road will have two culvert crossings in order to convey stormwater runoff from the roadside ditches to the ultimate outlet of Huntley Creek.
+The proposed access road will have three culverts in order to convey stormwater runoff from the roadside ditches to the on-site existing ditch.
 As per MTO design guidelines, the minimum road crossing culvert size is 600 mm in diameter.
-Although the onsite roadway is considered to be an "access road", 600 mm diameter culverts have still been specified.
-The contributing drainage areas were used to assess the road crossing culverts using a 10 year design storm frequency.
+Although the on-site roadway is considered to be an "access road", 600 mm diameter culverts have been specified for the two road crossing locations.
+A 500 mm diameter culvert has been specified for the inline culvert which conveys stormwater through the access to the proposed Enbridge gas station.
+The contributing drainage areas were used to assess the culverts using a 10 year design storm frequency.
 Time of concentration values for each contributing drainage area were estimated using the Uplands Method.
-Using MTO culvert design charts, the maximum capacities of the culverts were determined based on the proposed culvert diameter (600 mm) and the maximum head (overtopping spill elevation of the centerline of the access road minus the invert elevation).
-The culvert design charts determined that the culverts were both inlet controlled with a maximum capacity of 600 L/s.
+Using MTO culvert design charts, the maximum capacities of the culverts were determined based on the proposed culvert diameters and the maximum heads (overtopping spill elevation of the centerline of the access road minus the invert elevation).
+The culvert design charts determined that the three culverts are all inlet controlled with maximum capacities of 700 L/s and 500 L/s for the 600 mm diameter and 500 mm diameter culverts respectively.

 Under ideal circumstances, the culverts would not be overtopped during the 10 year design storm event.
 Using MTO culvert design charts, the minimum culvert diameter to avoid overtopping of the culvert (i.e. water does not exceed the obvert elevation) was determined based on the 10 year peak flow (calculated using the Rational Method) and the head (obvert elevation minus the invert elevation).
-The culvert design charts determined that the minimum required culvert diameter for the culvert located at STA 0+222.49 is 550 mm and <300 mm for the culvert located at STA 0+687.11.
-The proposed culvert design details have been summarized in Table 9 below.
+The culvert design charts determined that the minimum required culvert diameter for the culvert located at STA 0+222.49 is 550 mm and <300 mm for the culverts located at STA 0+105.64 and STA 0+687.11.
+The proposed culvert design details have been summarized in Table 10 below.
 Additional culvert sizing details, such as runoff coefficient calculations, time of concentration calculations and drainage area plans have been provided in Appendix B.

-Station 10 Year Peak Flow ^{1} (L/s) Drainage Area (ha) Proposed Culvert Diameter (mm) Minimum Required Culvert Diameter ^{3} (mm) Maximum Culvert Capacity ^{∗4} (L/s)
+Station 10 Year Peak Flow ^{1} (L/s) Drainage Area (ha) Proposed Culvert Diameter (mm) Minimum Required Culvert Diameter ^{3} (mm) Maximum Culvert Capacity ^{4} (L/s)

+0+105.64 36.3 0.18 500 <300 500

-0+222.49 250.6 4.24 600 550 600
+0+222.49 250.6 4.24 600 550 700

-0+687.11 28.8 0.14 600 <300 600
+0+687.11 28.8 0.14 600 <300 700

-Table 9 - Culvert Design Summary
+Table 10 - Culvert Design Summary

-1. Peak flows are calculated using the Rational Method.
+- 1. Peak flows are calculated using the Rational Method.
+Refer to Appendix B. - 2.
+Time of concentration values were estimated using the Uplands Method.
+Refer to Appendix B. - 3.
+Minimum required culvert diameter determined using MTO culvert design charts.
+Refer to Appendix B. - 4.
+Culvert capacity determined using MTO culvert design charts.
 Refer to Appendix B.

-2. Time of concentration values were estimated using the Uplands Method.
-Refer to Appendix B.

-3. Minimum required culvert diameter determined using MTO culvert design charts.
-Refer to Appendix B.

-4. Culvert capacity determined using MTO culvert design charts.
-Refer to Appendix B.

-As shown in Table 9 above, stormwater flows from the contributing drainage areas can be adequately conveyed by 600 mm diameter culverts for the 10 year design storm event.
+As shown in Table 10 above, stormwater flows from the contributing drainage areas can be adequately conveyed by the proposed 500 mm diameter and 600 mm diameter culverts for the 10 year design storm event.